raspberrypilearning/xai-challenge-image-classfier/en/step_2.md

 --- task ---

 Select **Train**.
-This will let your add new training data to your model.
+This will let you add new training data to your model.
 ![](images/train.png)

 --- /task ---